-Centenary Summer Scholars gives rising 8th–12th grade students the opportunity to immerse themselves in one course of study for a full week.
+Centenary Summer Scholars give rising 8th–12th grade students the opportunity to immerse themselves in one course of study for a full week.

 Students choose one intensive course of study at the time of registration – their Major.
-Then, at the day of registration, students will be presented a final list of electives from which to choose.
-The elective will help break up the day and make the learning more fun.
+The academic camps are designed to be fun and feature hands-on learning.
 Students may sign up for multiple sessions, choosing a different course each session; students may also benefit from multiple weeks in the same course.
 The program is built around one-week modules, but to encourage multi-week attendance, we offer discounts for students who attend two or all three sessions.

-Majors: The curriculum for each Major is designed around student involvement.
+The curriculum for each Major in our academic camps is designed around student involvement.
 Teachers incorporate student needs and interest into the lessons.
 Each class becomes a unique exploration.
 All courses are hands-on and project-based.
 In all courses, students collaborate, critique, plan and present.

 In our forensic science class, students get hands-on experience with a variety of forensic science techniques, like lifting prints from surfaces, making castings of footprints, analyzing blood spatter, and more!

 This course introduces students to the veterinary field, teaches them many skills in working withanimals, and gives them a leg up on medical or life science courses they may take in the future.
 Students learn about the anatomy of large and small animals, animal handling, husbandry andbasic medical care.